nafi-me/nafi-me/README.md

 <h1 align="center">Hello, I'm <span style="color: blue;">Shahriar Rashid Nafi</span></h1>

 <h4 align="center"> Driven by curiosity for problem-solving!
-I’m a tech enthusiast and a student of Information Science and Computer Engineering at [ITMO University](https://www.itmo.ru/en) ,from Bangladesh. </h4> <h6> "I'm passionate about programming, algorithms, and AI.
+I’m a tech enthusiast and a student of Information Science and Computer Engineering at <a href="https://www.itmo.ru/en"> alt="ITMO University" ,from Bangladesh. </h4> <h6> "I'm passionate about programming, algorithms, and AI.
 I enjoy tackling complex challenges and developing solutions that push the boundaries of technology.I'm always eager to explore new technologies and collaborate on innovative projects that make a difference.
 Let's build something great together!" 🇧🇩</h6>

 <p align